tenzir/tenzir/rfc/002-fault-tolerance/README.md

   to be modeled into a key-specific `index` variable, which is less flexible compared to the predicate interface of FoundationDB.

-- A `get-tree` operation is available and would allow efficient joining of a new node to an existing cluster.
+- The `recurse` option on the GET operation would allow efficient joining of a new node to an existing cluster.

 - A seemingly maintained third party client library with the relevant features
   exists: https://github.com/oliora/ppconsul.
 The relevant transaction API is